kubagdynia/Dapper.CustomTypeHandlers/README.md

 # Dapper.CustomTypeHandlers [![NuGet Version](https://img.shields.io/nuget/v/Dapper.CustomTypeHandlers.svg?style=flat)](https://www.nuget.org/packages/Dapper.CustomTypeHandlers/)

 Dapper custom type handlers to serialize/deserialize objects to Xml and Json.
+Can be also used to map GUID to a string.

 ### Installation
 Use NuGet Package Manager